applicaster/developer.applicaster.com/book/login/iOS.md

 ## Screen Hooks
 A common way to involve the login plugin as a part of the flow of the app is setting it up as a hook between screens.
-This means the plugin will be called before screen presentation and can choose to check complience, show login or deny access.
+This means the plugin will be called before screen presentation and can choose to check complience, present login, or deny access.

 For more about Hook Plugins [Click Here](/ui-builder/ios/PreHooks-ScreenPlugin.md).

 ## Startup Hooks

-Some login plugins need an initial startup for either:
+Some login plugins need an initial startup to either:
-* Present a login gate at the beginning of the app
+* Present a login gateway at app launch
-* Do an initial setup and try to sliently login, update entitlements etc.
+* Do an initial setup and try to silently login, update entitlements, etc.

-In order to implement this - a login plugin needs to implement some functions to run at the app launch and set the proper configuration in the manifest.
+In order to implement this, a login plugin needs to implement some functions to run at the app launch and set the proper configuration in the manifest.
-Those functions can be found in the `ZPAppLoadingHookProtocol` which contains the following functions:
+Those functions can be found in the `ZPAppLoadingHookProtocol`, which contains the following functions:
 ``` swift
   /*
     This method called after Plugins loaded locally, but the account load failed